graphql/graphql-spec/spec/Section 5 -- Validation.md

 if it has a non-null type and does not have a default value.
 Otherwise, the input object field is optional.

-### Oneof Input Objects Have Exactly One Field
+### OneOf Input Objects Have Exactly One Field

 **Formal Specification**

 - For each {operation} in {document}:
-  - Let {oneofInputObjects} be all Oneof Input Objects transitively included in the {operation}.
+  - Let {oneofInputObjects} be all OneOf Input Objects transitively included in the {operation}.
   - For each {oneofInputObject} in {oneofInputObjects}:
     - Let {fields} be the fields provided by {oneofInputObject}.